aimms/documentation/webui/line-chart-widget.rst

 In the Identifier Settings tab of the widget's options editor, one can apply a display domain or some slicing to the data identifier(s).

-The "Set display domain" section works in the same way as for e.g.. the bar chart.
+The "Set display domain" section works in the same way as for e.g. the bar chart.

 In the "Set slicing per index" section it is possible to slice one index to another index of a subset, to an element parameter or to a fixed element in the corresponding set.
 For instance, we can slice our factory index f to the fixed element 'Hamburg' in the Factories set, resulting in the line chart view as shown here: